alisonwells/intro-to-apis/meetup-api-workshop.md

 # Working with the Meetup API

+## 1. Use it in the browser
+Go to https://api.meetup.com/2/cities to get a ranked list of the nearest cities.
+Or you can try it in the [API console] (https://secure.meetup.com/meetup_api/console/) (the better APIs have something like this to help you test it) This particular end point of the API doesn't need authentication as it doesn't contain any personal or protected information, whereas most of the rest of them do.
+To get access to the rest of the data you need an API key...

-## 1. Get an API key for the Meetup API
+## 2. Get an API key for the Meetup API
 Go to https://secure.meetup.com/meetup_api/key/ and after logging in you should see your unique API key.
 As it says, protect this and don't share it.

-## 2. Protect your key
+## 3. Protect your key
 A good way to protect your key is to keep it in a separate file.
 This allows you to share your main code and commit it to github without sharing your keys.
 Create a file called ```config.py``` containing the following:
 ```python
 MEETUP_KEY = your_meetup_key
 ```

 ### An alternative method
 You can also export it to an environment value at the command line which the python package will automatically use.
 However I tend to find that this environment variable is easily lost and you still need to store the key somewhere.
 ```bash
 $ export MEETUP_API_KEY=your_meetup_key
 ```

-## 3. Install the meetup-api Python package
+## 4. Install the meetup-api Python package
 ```python
 pip install meetup-api
 ```

-## 4. Connect to the Meetup API
+## 5. Connect to the Meetup API
 Create a new file called ```meetup-events.py``` containing the following:
 ```python
 import meetup.api